 “New Jersey attorneys who are satisfying the CLE requirement of another mandatory CLE state or who take courses approved for CLE by another state will receive 1:1 credit for courses approved in that jurisdiction through reciprocity.
 However, attorneys should be aware that there are differences in requirements from state to state.
 Attorneys relying on reciprocity must ensure that they are also meeting the requirements of New Jersey’s program.
 For example, New Jersey requires that four credits be taken in courses related to ethics, professionalism and/or professional responsibility.
 In addition, half of the required credits must be earned from attendance at live courses with the instructor physically in the same room as the participants.
 A course taken that has not been approved in a mandatory CLE jurisdiction will not have the benefit of reciprocity.”

-For PA CLE credit, you must submit the Pennsylvania CLE Certificate of Attendance form to the PA CLE Board with a check for $1.50.
+For PA CLE credit, you must submit the Pennsylvania CLE form to the PA CLE Board with a check for $1.50.
 The Princeton Bar Association does not provide this service.
 Instructions are on the bottom of the Certificate.

-Keep your Certificate of Attendance in a safe place and include your PBA credit hours in your credit tabulation on your biannual report.
+Keep your PA certificate in a safe place and include your PBA credit hours in your credit tabulation on your biannual report.
 The Princeton Bar Association does not report your credits to the State.
+PBA credits will not appear on your NJICLE account.

 Contact the Princeton Bar President or an Officer or Trustee.